goldenguy00/ror2skillsplusplus/README.md

   - [FAQ](#faq)
   - [Special thanks](#special-thanks)

-## What's new in 0.1.0-rc1
+## What's new in 0.1.0

 Changes:

-- Prelease of public API for modded character support
+- Fixed mod to work with changes in the game's 1.0.0 release.

-**Note: This is a pre-release that is not intended for play.
-It is intended for modders that are wanting to support Skills++ with their character creations.**
+- Added support for controllers to spend skill points.
+Button is rebindable in gamepad options.

-## Project goals
+- **Added support for other modded characters to integrate with Skills++.**

-I often found some character abilities to be underwhelming as runs progressed and that one ability would become more powerful that others.
+- Added console command to disable Skills++ for chosen survivors.
+This is for all of the [Sniper](https://thunderstore.io/package/Rein/Sniper/) players out there.
-This mod hopes to provide an additional sense of progression and giving your character a feeling of power throughout a run.
+- Removed limits on upgrading skills.

-The roadmap of the project is evolving as feedback is received.
-The current state is
+- Reduced the rate of acquiring skill points to one per 5 levels.

-1. Implement all vanilla characters skill upgrades.
-Only REX remains.
+- Changed percentage/multiplication compound the scaling.
+As an adjustment some scalings have been pulled back to compensate.
-2. Support modded characters
+- Removed Blinding Assault cooldown reduction now the mechanism is core to Mercenary's loadout.
-3. Proper multiplayer support
+- Changed UI to show the upgrades as a number rather than as multiple '+' symbols
-4. Rebuild UX to fix UI bugs and support controllers.
+- Removed MUL-T's swap duration reduction scaling in favour of a new equipment cooldown buff.

 ## Usage

 While ingame your will earn points every third level gained that can be used to purchase upgrades to your characters skills.
-Your first skill point is earned upon reaching level 4, the next point is earned level 7, and so on.
+Your first skill point is earned upon reaching level 5, and subsequently rewards every fifth level.
 To redeem points open the info screen (hold TAB by default) and click the skill you would like to buy.
 Upgrades do not carry over between runs so you will be starting from scratch every time.